StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w4.md

 ####Forms

-Forms are so important -- why?
+Why are forms so important?

 They are a form of interactivity unique to the Internet.
 The first level of interactivity online is the hyperlink; from the beginning, users were able to interact with the content.

 But the form is a second level, which gives users the ability to give information back: **The User provides data.**

 The request is different:

 **GET**: Used for links, means that a request is being made for a resoruce, but no information os provided.
 **POST**: Is used for forms, and sends the information given by the user.